gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 \sp

-If you defeat the crawlers, a pixelated face will appear on a LED screen and it begin to shout out.
+If you defeat the crawlers, a pixelated face will appear on a LED screen, and it begins to shout out.

 ```
 - I need my bodies.
 I will die without my bodies.
-You have sentence me to disappear!!!
+You have sentenced me to disappear!!!
 ```

 All the electronic structure will begin to overheat and smoke.
 You better get out of the building quickly.

 Once you're outside the building, you see that the roof is on fire.
 Suddenly, the drone flies off with difficulty, unless it has been destroyed or looted.

-> **Adventure seed:** Now an angry, crazy AI that controls a military drone with a unlaunched missile chases your survivors all over the city.
+> **Adventure seed:** Now an angry, crazy AI that controls a military drone with an unlaunched missile chases your survivors all over the city.

 ## Return to the river